Welcome to my Trip Report on EVA Air's Airbus A321 Ride!

 This is the MD-90 in the current livery.

 If I have stick to my original flight, I would have gotten this Airbus A330-200: B-16306 which I have not flown before.
 The A330-200 that I flew was B-16301.

 Doing the booking with the airline was an easy affair.
 Both the computer and mobile website have improved a lot.
-It is much easier to navigate and make the booking.
+It is much easier to navigate and make a booking.
 I was delighted with it!
-Didn't take long for me to do so and I have to say it has one of the best interface among all the airlines' websites.
-Mobile website is pretty good, it could however make some improvement by showing more information on miles earned with the airline or others.
+Didn't take long for me to do so and I have to say it has one of the best interfaces among all the airlines' websites.
+The mobile website is pretty good, it could, however, make some improvement by showing more information on miles earned with the airline or others.
 Currently, it just showed you the year, date and the points earned and that's it, you have to refer to the website for more information.

 My flight route: HKG-TPEI stayed at the Hotel Ibis North Point, paid about S$120 per night.
-Its a pleasant hotel to stay in even through the room is small and sometimes you have to wait for a long time before you lift comes - very frustrating!
+It is a pleasant hotel to stay in even though the room is small and sometimes you have to wait for a long time before you lift comes - very frustrating!

 I checked out at 0700 and took the bus A11 to the airport.
 I was very frustrated to have missed the bus by a minute.
 As I tagged my luggage towards the bus terminal, the bus left making me wait for 25 minutes for the next one.
 Fortunately, it didn't downpour otherwise I will be stuck at the bus stop under a mini shelter that wouldn't be much of a help.

 The next one came and I reached the airport around 0830, still early even though I preferred to be there earlier.

 Reached terminal 1 (Transport system over here is a lot better than my homeland, Singapore)

 Hong Kong Terminal 1: It was quite busy that morning but immigration and security check took no longer than 20 minutes.